shtrausslearning/Machine-Learning/npl/ltsm.md

   - Rolled
   - Unrolled

-- Rolled RNN diagram shows the "true" depiction of the network
+- Rolled RUN, "true" depiction of the network:
   - It consists of a single cell
-  - multi-layer RNN will have multi stacked cells
+  - multi-layer RNN will have multi-stacked cells
   - 3 types of connections: input, output, and recurrent
   - An unrolled representation gives us a better look at what each of these connections represent